leterDieu/Stellarity-mcoc/docs/items/prismatic_punch.md

 	- Resprited.

 === "**v2.1a**"
-	- :green_cricle: Now immune to fire and lava.
+	- :green_circle: Now immune to fire and lava.
 	- :yellow_circle: Reworked.
 Previously it fired a deccelerating blasts which homed in on enemies.
 	- No longer considered a Developer Item.